-- Similarly, it is expected to be fairly commonplace that the system managed by an MC could have multiple RDE Devices of the same class, such as multiple network adapters or multiple RAID array controllers.
-In such cases, however, there is no guarantee that each such RDE Device will support the same version of any given Redfish schema. - 2746 To handle such cases, MCs have two choices.
-The most straightforward approach is to simply maintain 2747 each dictionary associated with the RDE Device it came from.
+- same PDR share all dictionaries; it is only with instances of resources from separate PDRs that this applies. - Similarly, it is expected to be fairly commonplace that the system managed by an MC could have multiple - 2766 RDE Devices of the same class, such as multiple network adapters or multiple RAID array controllers.
+In - such cases, however, there is no guarantee that each such RDE Device will support the same version of - 2768 any given Redfish schema. - 2769 To handle such cases, MCs have two choices.
+The most straightforward approach is to simply maintain - 2770 each dictionary associated with the RDE Device it came from.
 This of course has space implications.
-A 2748 more practical approach is to store one copy of the dictionary for each version of the schema and then 2749 keep track of which version of the dictionary to use with which RDE Device.
-Because RDE Devices may 2750 support only subsets of the properties in resources, care must be taken when employing this approach to 2751 ensure that all supported properties are covered in the dictionaries selected.
-This may be done by 2752 merging dictionaries at runtime, though details of how to merge dictionaries are out of scope for this 2753 specification.
-In particular, OEM sections of dictionaries are not generally able to be merged as the 2754 sequence numbers for the names of the different OEM extensions themselves are likely to overlap. - However, a yet better approach is available.
-In Redfish schemas, so long as only the minor and release version numbers change, schemas are required to be fully backward compatible with earlier revisions.

-Individual properties and enumeration values may be added but never removed.
-The MC can therefore leverage this to retain only the newest instance of dictionary for each major version supported by RDE Devices.
-Again, the fact that RDE Devices may support only subsets of the properties in a resource means that care must be taken to ensure dictionary support for all the properties used across all RDE Devices that implement any given schema.
+A - 2771 more practical approach is to store one copy of the dictionary for each version of the schema and then - keep track of which version of the dictionary to use with which RDE Device.
+Because RDE Devices may - 2773 support only subsets of the properties in resources, care must be taken when employing this approach to - 2774 ensure that all supported properties are covered in the dictionaries selected.
+This may be done by - 2775 merging dictionaries at runtime, though details of how to merge dictionaries are out of scope for this - 2776 specification.
+In particular, OEM sections of dictionaries are not generally able to be merged as the - sequence numbers for the names of the different OEM extensions themselves are likely to overlap. - However, a yet better approach is available.
+In Redfish schemas, so long as only the minor and release - version numbers change, schemas are required to be fully backward compatible with earlier revisions. - 2780 Individual properties and enumeration values may be added but never removed.
+The MC can therefore - 2781 leverage this to retain only the newest instance of dictionary for each major version supported by RDE - 2782 Devices.
+Again, the fact that RDE Devices may support only subsets of the properties in a resource - 2783 means that care must be taken to ensure dictionary support for all the properties used across all RDE - 2784 Devices that implement any given schema.